shakacode/shakapacker/README.md

 ```

 The `javascript_pack_tag` and `stylesheet_pack_tag` helpers will include all the transpiled
-packs with the chunks in your view, which creates html tags for all the chunks.
+packs with the chunks in your view, which creates HTML tags for all the chunks.

 You can provide multiple packs and other attributes.
 Note, `defer` defaults to showing.